matpalm/diy_twitter_client/README.md

-you'll be presented with the latest (upto) 5 tweets give a single string that denotes what you think about each tweet
+you'll be presented with the latest (upto) 5 tweets give a single string that denotes what you think about each tweet no username is given to ensure your opinion is not swayed :)

 for now the commands are...
 - u: thumbs up